umaryusuf11/AdapterCardGame/README.md

 ## Adapter classes Names
 The below is guidance for you to create and amend the classes.
 We have not created these in advance for you.
-* Input interface/Abstract name input in the Console package
+* Create a new abstract named Input in the console package, if it is an abstract you only need one getInteger
+  * This abstract should contain the getString method to implement
+  * This abstract should implement the getInteger method
+  * So match the methods of ConsoleInput
-* Output interface/Abstract name output in the Console package
+* Create a new interface/abstract name output in the Console package
+  * Contains the methods of ConsoleOutput
-* Input adapter name InputTestAdapter in the Console package
+* Create a new adapter name InputTestAdapter that implements the input abstract in the Console package
-* Output adapter name OutputTestAdapter in the Console package
+* Create a new adapter name OutputTestAdapter that implments the output interface/abstract in the Console package
-* Load config interface/Abstract name Config in the Structure Package
+* Create a new interface/Abstract name Config in the Structure Package
+  * Contains the public methods of LoadConfig
-* Load config adapter LoadTestAdapter in the Structure Package
+* Create a new adapter LoadTestAdapter in the Structure Package that implements the Config interface

 ## Adapter Steps
 * Create an interface/abstract with defined methods and parameters